teaforthecat/bones/README.md

 ### Errors

 The SSE/websocket connection to the kafka consumer is very brittle.
-If there is a websocket connection error in the browser, reload it works most times(?).
+If there is a websocket connection error in the browser, reload; it works most times(?).
 Unfortunately, reloading an SSE connection will result in multiple consumers running.
 That is why the SSE connection will probably be removed (currently commented out on the client) in favor